Sammy on a laptop

 Purpose

-The UCSC Alumni Council cultivates a relationship between current students, alumni, and the university where diverse, impactful opportunities inspire alumni to engage and exchange ideas and opportunities with one another, and creates opportunities for all alumni to experience the lifelong benefits of a UCSC education.
+The UCSC Alumni Council works to cultivate a relationship between current students, alumni, and the university where diverse and impactful action inspire alumni to engage, exchange ideas and opportunities with one another to develop opportunities for all alumni to reap the lifelong benefits of a UCSC education.

 Values